 “This will be a public amenity,” Gillen said.
-“If we get the grant, it assures total public access to the riverfront.”
+“If we get the grant, it assures total public access to the riverfront.” (emphasis added)

 As a longtime advocate for true public access to the riverfront, I hope this project will help achieve that goal.
 I may be adding more information in the very near future, but especially wanted to get online for public review of the two renderings (one above and one immediately below) of the Large dock presented by Ray Gillen to the City Council Committee meeting on July 16, 2018.

 As the Council Resolution mentions a Matching Grant, I asked for more detail, and Mr. Gillen wrote me that:

 “The match is 15%.
 The state proves 85% if we win the grant.
 The match is being donated by the developer.
 The developer built the amphitheater and major sections of the trail and the marina at their cost with no public support.
 These are all very nice and well used public amenities.”

 - My thanks to Ray Gillen for providing me with the two renderings above.
 Our “Smart City’s” City Hall should have provided them in the Agenda appendix, making use of its website’s Agenda page.
 Council member Vince Riggi was good enough to send me a link to the video of Gillen’s presentation made to the Council Committee on July 16.
 It is very difficult to see details from the picture at the Committee Meeting.
 See my best screen shot of it (at about 2:30 into the video) here: https://tinyurl.com/MHLargeDock.